 Here are some facts regarding fruit and vegetables:

 - A lack of fruit and vegetables in the diet has been identified as a behavioural risk factor.

 - Fruit and vegetables have been observed to improve self-worth and self-efficacy, helping overweight patients improve their weight loss and mental health.

-- This paper states in its conclusions that “fruit and vegetable consumption was the health-related behaviour most consistently associated with mental well-being in both sexes”
+- One paper states in its conclusions that “fruit and vegetable consumption was the health-related behaviour most consistently associated with mental well-being in both sexes”

-- This paper highlights a connection between antioxidants and optimism.
+- Another paper highlights a connection between antioxidants and optimism.

-- There are lots of papers on this topic but worthy of inclusion are this paper which concludes “Eating fruit and vegetables may promote emotional wellbeing among healthy young adults”, and this one which states “happiness and mental health rise in an approximately dose–response way with the number of daily portions of fruit and vegetables.
+- There are lots of papers on this topic but worthy of mention is a paper which concludes “Eating fruit and vegetables may promote emotional wellbeing among healthy young adults”, and another which states “happiness and mental health rise in an approximately dose–response way with the number of daily portions of fruit and vegetables.
 Well-being peaks at approximately 7 portions per day.”

 So, can you just take a multivitamin-mineral supplement to protect you against mental health issues?
 I wouldn’t recommend it.
 There are thousands of phytonutrients in the huge variety of fruit and vegetables out there.
 They provide many benefits over and above vitamins and minerals, as well as lots of fibre, carbohydrate and some protein.
 Get your fruit a veg and keep it varied.

 If you need some inspiration to help you get in the habit of eating more veg, then take a look at our article here.

 Essential Fatty Acids (EFAs)